Subscribe

 Intrigued?
 Good.

-Let me show you this awesome little feature of HSL…
+Let me show you this impressive little feature of HSL…

 the Target Adjustment Tool

-Take a closer look at your HSL panel and you’ll notice a little circle, to the far left of each section name.
+Take a closer look at your HSL panel, and you’ll notice a tiny circle to the far left of each section name.

 …to use it… click on the circle next to one of the HSL options…